Healthcare Access Under the Law & LGBTQ+ Discrimination

 The ACA increased coverage rates by expanding Medicaid and creating health insurance marketplaces in each state that are federally subsidized.
 Importantly, it prohibits discrimination on the basis of sexual orientation, gender identity, and health status.
 Insurers are not allowed to deny coverage, as they did previously, on the basis of a “pre-existing condition.”
 Accordingly, transgender individuals previously unable to get coverage due to insurers’ classification of their gender identity as a pre-existing condition are now technically able to get coverage.
-(While the future of the ACA remains uncertain in the current political climate, the law is in effect at the time of this writing.)
-However, transgender individuals are more likely to have been low income and uninsured, and generally face greater challenges in obtaining healthcare than do lesbian, gay or bisexual patients.
+However, transgender individuals are more likely to have been low income and uninsured, and generally face greater challenges in obtaining health care than do lesbian, gay or bisexual patients.

-Obtaining and asserting hospital visitation rights has been a significant struggle for the LGBTQ community.
-President Obama issued a memorandum calling for appropriate rules in this context for hospitals participating in Medicare or Medicaid, and recommending a prohibition on discrimination based on various categories including sexual orientation or gender identity.
-Further, the federal Department of Health and Human Services (HHS) issued anti-discrimination regulations in 2010.
+Obtaining and asserting hospital visitation rights has been a significant struggle for the LGBTQ+ community.
+In 2010, the federal Department of Health and Human Services (HHS) issued anti-discrimination regulations.
 They clarified that patients should be able to designate visitors, and that these visitors should be allowed access regardless of whether they were in a legally recognized relationship.

-Currently the ACA has a nondiscrimination provision, Section 1557, which applies to all hospitals that receive federal funds.
-In spite of these legal changes, the scope of protection for same sex couples has not been as clear as it should be and the regulations are often not properly enforced.
+The ACA has a nondiscrimination provision, Section 1557, which applies to all hospitals and healthcare programs that receive federal funds.
+In spite of these legal changes, the scope of protection for same-sex couples has not been as clear as it should be and the regulations are often not properly enforced.